utkarsh2299/da6401_assignment3/README.md

 The model is evaluated based on exact match accuracy - the transliteration is correct only if it exactly matches the reference Devanagari text.

+### Notes

+I have used Nirmala fonts as Devanagari and latin fonts together were not rendered properly in Matplotlib.

+You can open the .html files to see the attention visualisaition which is interactive.

+### Feedback

+Let me know if there is any issue with the code.
+Thank you.